AmandaKitSam/.social/README.md

-# README
+# .Social

-## Project 01 / By Amanda Sam
+## Project - By Amanda Sam

-### .Social - A place for you and your friends to share photos and thoughts
+### .Social - It's a social network where you and your friends can share photos and leave messages for each other.

 * Users: Login, Log out, Sign up, Edit User's Profile (Update Profile Photo, Show User's Name, Joined Time, User's Location)